Pythonic-sol/riso/README.md

-Python Cummunity on solana blockchain
+Python Community on solana blockchain